carpentries/instructor-training/aio.md

 {% comment %}
 As a maintainer, you don't need to edit this file.
-If you notice that something doesn't work, please open an issue: https://github.com/carpentries/styles/issues/new
+If you notice that something does not work, please open an issue: https://github.com/carpentries/styles/issues/new
 {% endcomment %}